thebigfilecom/thebigfile-com-dev/how-it-works/0_general/01_overview-of-the-bigfile.subpage.md

 BigFile: Redefining Decentralized Blockchain for the Future

-BigFile (BIG) is an AI-powered decentralized blockchain network engineered to provide permanent, immutable, and scalable data storage solutions.
+BigFile is an AI-powered decentralized blockchain network engineered to provide decentralized, immutable, and scalable data storage solutions.
 It is designed to securely host applications, files, and Big Data, while facilitating computations on smart contracts at unparalleled scalability.
 BigFile offers a revolutionary approach to decentralized data management, enabling individuals and businesses to create an open, borderless digital future free from centralized control.

 ## Key Features of BigFile